Skip to the content.

 Functional enrichment: Web based tools

-In the interest of time we will not go into the details of using GREAT, however we have materials linked here if you are interested in testing it out with this dataset.
-There also demo datasets on the GREAT website that you can use to test out the functionality of the tool.
+In the interest of time we will not go into the details of using GREAT; however, if you are interested in testing it out, there are demo datasets on the GREAT website that you can use to test out the functionality of the tool.
+Additionally, you can take the BED files from this workshop and use them as input to compare and contrast results with what we have described in this lesson with clusterProfiler.

 Resources for functional analysis

-In this lesson, we reviewed a few approaches for functional analysis and demonstrated the use of clusterProfiler package.
+In this lesson, we have reviewed functional analysis of the target genes obtained from a ChIP-seq analysis and demonstrated the use of clusterProfiler package.
 Note that there are numerous other options out there, including the use of web-based tools.
 Below we list a few tools that we are familiar with:

 This lesson has been developed by members of the teaching team at the Harvard Chan Bioinformatics Core (HBC).
 These are open access materials distributed under the terms of the Creative Commons Attribution license (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.